noInfoPath/noInfoPath-data/docs/noinfopath-data.md

   > NOTE: If a filter.value is an object and it has a source
   > property set to `scope` then use the directives scope variable.
   > Otherwise assume source is an injectable.

+@property noDataSource.filter

+An array of NoInfoPath dynamic filters.
+Each filter defines what the provider of the filter data is, and what property to filter on.

+The filter property has a child property called `value`.
+When it is an object then a dynamic filter is assumed.
+Otherwise it is treated as the filter value.

+When `value` is an object it is expected to have a `source` and a `property` property.
+Source is always a string that is either the string "scope" or the name of an AngularJS injectable service that is a JavaScript object.
+Possible service could be $rootScope or $stateParams.

 #### create(dsConfigKey)